 RV Lifestyle Magazine was fortunate enough to be invited to test out the GMC Sierra Denali in St. John’s Newfoundland over a weekend in late August.
 The latest iteration of the GMC Sierra Denali has received a makeover and a host of new technologies designed at making your towing experience as easy and as stress-free as possible.

-The Sierra Denali is all-new from the ground up for the 2019 model year, and the exterior of the truck has been redesigned to give it a tall, proud stance with more of a presence while on the road.
+The Sierra Denali has been given a thorough redesign for the 2019 model year with the exterior of the truck being designed to give the truck a tall, proud stance with more of a presence while on the road.